tencent cloud

 Properties props = new Properties();

-props.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, BOOTSTRAP_SERVERS); // List of Kafka cluster addresses, formatted as host1:port1,host2:port2.
-The producer uses this list to locate the cluster and establish a connection.
+props.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, BOOTSTRAP_SERVERS); // List of Kafka cluster addresses in the format host1:port1,host2:port2.
+Producers will use this list to locate the cluster and establish connections.

 props.put(ProducerConfig.KEY_SERIALIZER_CLASS_CONFIG, StringSerializer.class.getName());